tekanoma/GoStreamRecord/internal/docs/README.md

 # API Reference

-Note: This has not been updated after login was added.
+__Note__: I have have not updated this after login was added.
 Some endpoints might be wrong/missing.

 ## Endpoints
 | Endpoint               | Method | Description |